squeak-smalltalk/squeak.org/_pages/development_process.md

 ## Further References

 There is also a tutorial integrated in the image that describes the process and the tooling for submitting a contribution in-depth.
-You can find it under the docking bar in the help menu under "How to Contribute".
+You can find it under the docking bar in the help menu under "Contributing to Squeak".

 </div>
 <div class="col-md-6 col-lg-6">